dorjmi/formatting-protocol/readme.md

 ### name

-with ' '
+with ' ', use ' '

 > sayo naming protocol
 >
 > alex zeitlin

-usage: title name, local file name

-without ' '

-> unique-naming-protocol
 >
+> usage: title name, local file name

+without ' ', use '-'

+> sayo-formatting-protocol
+>
 > alex-zeitlin

-usage: variable name, online file name, link name, code file name.

-without ' ' or '-'

-> unique_naming_protocol
 >
+> usage: variable name, online file name, link name, code file name.

+without ' ' or '-', use '_'

+> sayo_formatting_protocol
+>
 > alex_zeitlin
+>
+> not recommand: '_' is usually as subscript

 name in setence

-> my name is 'sayo melu'
+> my name is 'alex zeitlin'
-> this protocol is 'sayo format protocol'
+> this protocol is 'sayo formatting protocol'

 attention:

-1. Use fomular noun, do not use verb.
+1. use noun, do not use verb.
-2. No 's' after noun.
+2. no 's' after noun.
-3. File must have extension name.
+3. file must have extension name.

 ### user name